-Rubber dam perforation templates are numerous and different between diverse manufacturers.
+Rubber dam perforation templates are diverse and vary from one manufacturer to another.